ehcloninger/my72mgb/_posts/2024-08-18-a-nice-morning-drive.md

 ### My Thoughts

 *A Nice Morning Drive* is not epic fiction, by any means.
 The author was a graduate student and his own comments (linked below) indicate he was shocked that it was accepted for publication.
-Regardless, it's fun and does represent the world-view that Neal Peart had at the time.
-A lot of Neal's lyrics refer to the negative aspects of world government.
+Regardless, it's fun and does represent the world-view that Neil Peart had at the time.
+A lot of Neil's lyrics refer to the negative aspects of world government.
 He also cites Ayn Rand as an inspiration for some of his work on the sprawling [2112](https://en.wikipedia.org/wiki/2112_(album)) album.
 I'm not a fan of the writing or world-view of Ms. Rand as she turned out to be a hypocrite in her later years.
 Regardless, it's great to know the origin of the song and its' tie to the MGB.

 ### Postscript

-Richard S. Foster, the author of the short story found out later about his links to the song and struck up a friendship with Neal Peart.
+Richard S. Foster, the author of the short story found out later about his links to the song and struck up a friendship with Neil Peart.
 I enjoyed reading the comments from the author on [this page](https://www.bmwbmw.org/forums/viewtopic.php?f=22&t=8693&hilit=red+barchetta) about the origin of the song and his motorcycle trips later on.

 **NOTE:** The original content of this quote is on a motorcycle forum site that has an expired SSL certificate.
 The writer, Rick F, presumably is Richard Foster.
 That link, for as long as it lives, is a fun read as well.
 If the site should go offline, I have [his post archived](/assets/documents/rick-foster-forum-post.pdf) on this site.
 I've confirmed that the document opens, but some browsers seem to have problems with the size of the document.